Where Is Sports Betting Legal? Every State, Explained (2026)

 ❌ No legal sports betting (the 11 holdouts): Alabama, Alaska, California, Georgia, Hawaii, Idaho, Minnesota, Oklahoma, South Carolina, Texas, Utah

-The four market models
+The five market models

 Knowing your state’s model tells you what “legal” actually means there: